Newly translated by Lee Braden

 -It comes, City of God; it sounds, Gabriel’s trumpet; Oh, but how long does the world die!

 She beats her chest until she collapses, in front of the images and the candles, with a fit of coughing.
 You take her by the elbows, you lead her gently to the bed, you are surprised by the size of the woman: almost a girl.
-Bent double, hunchbacked, with the deformed spine: you know that, if not for your presence, the cats would return to the bed.
+Bent double, hunchbacked, with the deformed spine: you know that, if not for your presence, she would have to return to the bed on hands and knees.
 You lay her on the big bed of crumbs and old duvets, cover her, wait for her breathing to regulate, while involuntary tears run down her transparent cheeks.

 -Sorry . . .
 Forgive me, Mr. Montero . . .
 To the old there only remains . . . the pleasure of devotion . . .
 Pass me the cloth, please.